-Listing 15-13: A definition of List that uses Rc<T>
+Listing 15-18: A definition of List that uses Rc<T>

-We need to add a use statement to bring Rc into scope because it’s not in the prelude.
-In main, we create the list holding 5 and 10 and store it in a new Rc in a.
-Then when we create b and c, we call the Rc::clone function and pass a reference to the Rc in a as an argument.
+We need to add a use statement to bring Rc<T> into scope u because it’s not in the prelude.
+In main, we create the list holding 5 and 10 and store it in a new Rc<List> in a v.
+Then when we create b and c wx, we call the Rc::clone function and pass a reference to the Rc<List> in a as an argument.

-We could have called a.clone() rather than Rc::clone(&a), but Rust convention is to use Rc::clone in this case.
-The implementation of clone doesn’t make a deep copy of all the data like most types’ implementations of clone do.
-Rc::clone only increments the reference count, which doesn’t take very much time.
-Deep copies of data can take a lot of time, so by using Rc::clone for reference counting, we can visually distinguish between the deep copy kinds of clones that might have a large impact on runtime performance and memory usage and the types of clones that increase the reference count that have a comparatively small impact on runtime performance and don’t allocate new memory.
+We could have called a.clone() rather than Rc::clone(&a), but Rust’s convention is to use Rc::clone in this case.
+The implementation of Rc::clone doesn’t make a deep copy of all the data like most types’ implementations of clone do.
+The call to Rc::clone only increments the reference count, which doesn’t take much time.
+Deep copies of data can take a lot of time.
+By using Rc::clone for reference counting, we can visually distinguish between the deep copy kinds of clones and the kinds of clones that increase the reference count.
+When looking for performance problems in the code, we only need to consider the deep copy clones and can disregard calls to Rc::clone.

 Cloning an Rc<T> Increases the Reference Count

-Let’s change our working example from Listing 15-13 so that we can see the reference counts changing as we create and drop references to the Rc in a.
+Let’s change our working example in Listing 15-18 so we can see the reference counts changing as we create and drop references to the Rc<List> in a.

-In Listing 15-14, we’ll change main so that it has an inner scope around list c, so that we can see how the reference count changes when c goes out of scope.
-At each point in the program where the reference count changes, we’ll print out the reference count, which we can get by calling the Rc::strong_count function.
-We’ll talk about why this function is named strong_count rather than count in the section later in this chapter about preventing reference cycles.
+In Listing 15-19, we’ll change main so it has an inner scope around list c; then we can see how the reference count changes when c goes out of scope.
+At each point in the program where the reference count changes, we’ll print the reference count, which we can get by calling the Rc::strong_count function.
+This function is named strong_count rather than count because the Rc<T> type also has a weak_count; we’ll see what weak_count is used for in the “Preventing Reference Cycles” section on page XX.

+prod: fill xref

-Filename: src/main.rs
+src/main.rs

-# enum List {

-# Cons(i32, Rc<List>),

-# Nil,

-# }

-#

-# use List::{Cons, Nil};

-# use std::rc::Rc;

-#

 fn main() {

 let a = Rc::new(Cons(5, Rc::new(Cons(10, Rc::new(Nil)))));